pavel-maltsev/IBM-Cloud-Pak-for-Data/Data Lineage/Lab1_data_lineage_ETL_Postgres_0_pre-work.md

 # 1. Objectives

-The goal of this excersise is to demonstrate the capabilities of IBM Cloud Pak for Data on monitoring the data lineage, discovery of the internal pipelines in databases and external to then pipelines of DataStage ETL jobs running on IBM CP4D by using the IBM Manta software service.
+The goal of this excersise is to demonstrate the capabilities of IBM Cloud Pak for Data on monitoring the data lineage, discovery of the internal pipelines in databases and external to them pipelines of DataStage ETL jobs running on IBM CP4D by using the IBM Manta software service.

-The lab will use 2 databases and 2 ETL jobs to demonstrate the value of data lineage with Manta.
+The lab will use 2 databases and 2 ETL jobs to demonstrate the value of IBM Data Lineage with Manta.

 # 2. Pre-work